-in Anthropological Archaeology in 2013, where she served as a Radcliffe Institute of Advanced Study Graduate Fellow and was awarded a Dissertation Award honorable mention by the Society for American Archaeology.
+Dr. Jade d’Alpoim Guedes carried out undergraduate degrees in France where she earned separate degrees in Archaeology, Sinology and Tibetan and Himalayan studies.
+She earned her Ph.D at Harvard University in Anthropological Archaeology in 2013, where she was elected to be a Radcliffe Institute of Advanced Study Graduate Fellow and was awarded a Dissertation Award honorable mention by the Society for American Archaeology (SAA).
 She carried out a postdoctoral fellowship at the Department of Earth and Planetary Science at Harvard University in 2014 in the laboratories of Dr. Jerry Mitrovica and Dr. Peter Huybers.
-From 2014-2017, she was a tenure-track Assistant Professor of Anthropology at Washington State University, where she directed the Paleoethnobotany laboratory.
-Since 2017, she has had a joint appointment as a tenure track assistant professor in Biological Adaptation and Hazards of Climate Change Impacts in the Built and Natural Environment the Department of Anthropology at University of California, San Diego and at Scripps Institute for Oceanography.
+From 2014-2017, she was an Assistant Professor of Anthropology at Washington State University, where she directed the Paleoethnobotany Laboratory.
+Since the fall of 2017, she was a joint-appointed Chancellor’s Hire Assistant Professor in Biological Adaptation and Hazards of Climate Change Impacts in the Built and Natural Environment of the Department of Anthropology at University of California, San Diego (UCSD) and at the Scripps Institution of Oceanography (SIO).

-Dr. d’Alpoim Guedes has worked in the archaeology of China for the past 10 years where she has participated in a wide range of projects including establishing a program of archaeobotanical research in Southwest China where she analyzed material from Sichuan and Yunnan and from the Chengdu Plain Archaeological Survey.
+Dr. d’Alpoim Guedes has worked in the archaeology of China for the past 10+ years where she has participated in a wide range of projects including establishing a program of archaeobotanical research in Southwest China where she analyzed material from Sichuan and Yunnan and from the Chengdu Plain Archaeological Survey.
 She currently is also a member of a Tao River Archaeological Project in Gansu.

 In her lab, Dr. d’Alpoim Guedes analyzes archaeobotanical remains from a wide variety of world regions with a particular focus on Asia.
-Current research themes in our laboratory are the study of the origins and spread of agricultural systems in East Asia, South Asia, Thailand, Mesoamerica and Africa, identifying human impact on the environment, ancient foodways in the Northwest coast and Plains of the Americas and the relationship between changing climate and changes in subsistence systems.
+Current research themes in her laboratory are the study of the origins and spread of agricultural systems in East Asia, South Asia, Thailand, Mesoamerica and Africa, identifying human impact on the environment, ancient foodways in the Northwest coast and Plains of the Americas and the relationship between changing climate and changes in subsistence systems.